rudebox4u/Birthdays/README.md

 == Installation (BASH) ==
 Make sure you have Python3 installed.
 Download to a directory of your choice.
-Include the following line at the end of your .bashrc file.
-Be sure to change it to include the path to the directory containing the birthdays.py script.
+Replace PATH_TO_DIRECTORY in the following line and add to the end of your .bashrc file
 python3 ~/PATH_TO_DIRECTORY/birthdays.py

 == Usage ==